bmunzenb/feed-buddy/README.md

 ## Building
 This project uses [Gradle](https://gradle.org/) with the [Application Plugin](https://docs.gradle.org/current/userguide/application_plugin.html).
-To build a distributable archive, execute the following command:
+To build distributable archives, execute the following command:

-`gradlew distZip`
+`gradlew assemble`

-This will produce a `feed-buddy.zip` file in the `build/distributions` directory.
+This will produce ZIP and TAR archive files in the `build/distributions` directory.

 ## Configuration
 _Feed Buddy_ is configured using an XML file: